2called-chaos/db_sucker/README.md

 ## Configuration (application) - Ruby format

 DbSucker has a lot of settings and other mechanisms which you can tweak and utilize by creating a `~/.db_sucker/config.rb` file.
 You can change settings, add hooks or define own actions.
-For more information please take a look at the [documented example config]().
+For more information please take a look at the [documented example config](https://github.com/2called-chaos/db_sucker/blob/master/doc/config_example.rb) and/or [complete list of all settings](https://github.com/2called-chaos/db_sucker/blob/master/lib/db_sucker/application.rb#L58-L129).

-## Program workflow

-  1. Establish SSH connection to remote
-  1. Check temporary directory
-  1. *(parallel)* Invoke `mysqldump` for each table of the target database
-  1. *(parallel)* Compress each file with gzip
-  1. *(parallel)* Establish SFTP connection and download file to local temp directory (also verifies integrity)
-  1. *(parallel)* Uncompress the file on the local side
-  1. *(parallel)* Optionally copy the compressed or decompressed file to permanent disk location
-  1. *(parallel)* Optionally import file into database server

-## Deffered import
+## Deferred import

 Tables with an uncompressed filesize of over 50MB will be queued up for import.
 Files smaller than 50MB will be imported concurrently with other tables.
 When all those have finished the large ones will import one after another.
 You can skip this behaviour with the `-n` resp. `--no-deffer` option.
 The threshold is changeable in your `config.rb`, see Configuration.

 ## Importer

-Currently there are is only the "binary" importer which will use the mysql client binary.
-A [sequel]() importer has yet to be ported but is dirty anyways :)
+Currently there is only the "binary" importer which will use the mysql client binary.
+A [sequel](https://github.com/jeremyevans/sequel) importer has yet to be ported from v2.

 * **void10** Used for development/testing.
 Sleeps for 10 seconds and then exits.
 * **binary** Default import using `mysql` executable
-  Flags:
   * **+dirty** Same as default but the dump will get wrapped:
     ```
       (